mcardinali-data/AID-PRIGSHARE/README.md

 ## Automated Indicator Generation for Green Space Health Research in QGIS

 Thank you for using the PRIGSHARE algorithm to generate green space indicators.
 The PRIGSHARE_QGIS_Script will produce green space and greenness indicators in distances from 100-1.500m every 100m automatically.

+A frequent demand in the interdisciplinary field of green space health research is to reduce the effort to assess green space, especially for non-spatial disciplines.
+Realizing this issue, we developed AID-PRIGSHARE.
+AID-PRIGSHARE is an open-source script with an easy-to-use user interface that substantially reduces the time-intensive task of green space indicator generation by automatization.
+AID-PRIGSHARE will simultaneously calculate the greenness, green space amount, access to green infrastructure, and green space uses within distances of 100-1500m around a (home) address if the input layers are provided.
+This substantially reduces the effort for sensitivity analysis and may provide support for research that aims to better understand the individual characteristics of green spaces and their effect range.

-The script requires the input of addresses of individuals (point layer), a vectorized vegetation index (polygon layer), a layer of accessible green spaces (polygon layer), and a layer with walkable streets and pathways (line layer) as input.
+The script requires the input of addresses of individuals (point layer).
+Other inputs are only necessary for specific calculations (see input parameters below).

+-

 Please cite the following paper:
 XXX, Preferred Reporting Items in Green Space Health Research.
 Guiding Principles for an interdisciplinary field